 Another negative influence on girls has to do with peer pressure.
 If your daughter is hanging around a negative crowd, she may be pressured to do things she wouldn’t do otherwise.
 This is a serious threat for your daughter because it can influence her future success dramatically.
 Talk to your daughter about the people she’s hanging out with.
 Get her involved in extracurricular activities like sports or theatre where she can meet new people who won’t be negative influences.

-If your daughter is struggling with self esteem issues due to the negative influences in her life, whether that be through the media or peer pressure, Asheville Academy for Girls can help.
+If your daughter is struggling with self esteem issues due to the negative influences in her life, whether that be through the media or peer pressure, Asheville Academy can help.

 Image source: Flickr user- melnic